 How can I prevent termites on my property?

-- Remove Wood Debris: Keep woodpiles and debris away from the foundation of your home.
+• Remove Wood Debris: Keep woodpiles and other debris away from your property’s foundation.

 Are termites harmful to humans?